alankrantas/markdown-doc-gen/README.md

 # Markdown-Doc-Gen

 A proof-of-concept that can generate Markdown documents to static web pages.
-Made with [Svelte](https://svelte.dev/)/[SvelteKit](https://kit.svelte.dev/) and several CSS tools.
 You can maintain a public documentation site by *simply adding Markdown files* then build/deploy it to [Github Pages](https://pages.github.com/).

 This web app can render Markdown (.md) documents under ```/src/routes``` into static web pages, just like any Svelte components.
 For example, ```/src/routes/index.md``` can be accessed as ```<host>/<path>/index```.
 Most of the Markdown styles, code hightlights and HTML tags are working.